microsoft/FluidFramework/docs/content/docs/recipes/signals.md

     /*...*/
 }
 ```
 The class also initializes a local map (`posMap`) of `IMousePosition` values for all of the connected clients.
-Each audience member has a single userID and can have multiple clientIDs, representing each active connection the member has to the container (e.g., the same user connected to a container separate devices).
+Each audience member has a single userID along with multiple clientIDs representing each active connection the member has to the container (e.g., the same user connected to a container separate devices).
+In the circumstance that one user is connected on mulitple client devices, both of the user's mouse presences on each devices would appear seperately on the page.
 This the reason for the nesting of the position `Map`, which is used to populate the view and what will be updated on `mouseSignalType` signals.
 To learn more about audience members and connections click [here](https://fluidframework.com/docs/build/audience/).

 ```typescript
 private readonly posMap = new Map<string, Map<string, IMousePosition>>();